kgisl/makesite/content/blog/2020-11-14-power-questions.md

 What is one repeating problem you can automate or eliminate today?

+## Who not How
+Find out "Who" can help you accomplish what you need to get done.
+Don't figure out "How" all the time...

 ## F&*#ing disrupt yourself

 ## What is your morning routine?